Where the

 speaks.

+The following are samples of the Museum's Broad Collection.
 A private collection preserving the life of the American soldier from the Civil War through the Spanish American War, with a rare assembly of firing antique artillery restored to original arsenal specification.

-3.2 inch Field Cannon, U.S. Model 1890, side view
+3.2 inch Field Cannon breech — U.S. Model 1890

 Featured

-3.2" Field Cannon
+3.2″ Field Cannon

 U.S. Model 1890

-Viewing by Invitation
+Viewing by Invitation Only

-We believe the best way to preserve our heritage is not behind glass, but in working order — restored to the specifications of the arsenals that made them, and fired on the grounds that remember them.
+We believe the best way to preserve our heritage is not behind glass, but in working order —

 Anthony Valentino · Director, Fields of Thunder Museum

-I · Index
+I · Watch

 The Restoration Practice

-Returned to arsenal
+Returned to Ordnance or Arsenal

 specification.